The online study of unmanned aerial vehicles at USC can help global health providers make effective use of emerging technology.

 Participants will have a chance to learn about the different types of drones available; when, where and how best to put them to use; and issues to be aware of.
 Potential issues include ethical considerations, such as flying medicines across national boundaries and potentially violating the law.
 The course, which takes about six to eight hours, combines self-paced learning with live online video conferences that let participants interact with experts from USC and around the globe.

-“Rwanda is leading the way in this space,” said Shubha Kumar, assistant professor of preventive medicine, who was approached by Swedish drone services provider Globhe to co-create and teach the course.
+“Rwanda is leading the way in this space,” said Shubha Kumar, assistant professor of Population and Public Health Sciences, who was approached by Swedish drone services provider Globhe to co-create and teach the course.
 “They’ve been able to cut transport times from hours to 15 minutes.”

 Drones can offer emergency response